How Compass Clinic helps families and individuals uncover learning strengths and challenges through comprehensive psychoeducational assessment

 • Nonverbal Learning Disabilities (NVLD): Involve challenges with spatial awareness, social interpretation, and abstract thinking

 Learning disabilities often co-exist with attention challenges or anxiety, which can further complicate school and work performance.
 That’s why a thorough, multidimensional assessment is key to identifying what’s truly going on beneath the surface.
+For adults seeking clarity about their learning and cognitive profile, an adult learning disability assessment near me can provide valuable insight into strengths, challenges, and strategies for success in both professional and personal settings.

 Why Consider a Learning Disability Assessment?